FREQUENTLY ASKED QUESTIONS

-The majority of visitors take the opportunity to combine their Galapagos cruise with other tours in the region.
+Many visitors sieze the opportunity to combine their Galapagos cruise with other tours on mainland Ecuador.
 As part of our service we provide FREE TRIP ADVICE & PLANNING.

-This may be a day trip to the Indigenous Otavalo Market, an extra hotel night, an adventure into the depths of the Amazon jungle or a trip to the mystic Machu Picchu.Please see the Free Trip Planning section for more details.
+This may be a day trip to the Indigenous Otavalo market, an extra hotel night, an adventure into the depths of the Amazon jungle or a trip to mystic Machu Picchu.Please see the Free Trip Planning section for more details.
 Return to top of page

-There is air-conditoning throughout the boat.
-Air-conditioning can be adjusted for each individual cabin.Return to top of page
+There is air-conditoning throughout each vessel and in each accommodation.Return to top of page

 There is a luggage allowance of one piece of 44lbs (20 kilos) plus 2 small carry-ons on flights to and from Galapagos.
-Any additional pieces can be left at your hotel desk on mainland.
-Excess baggage is charged at US$ 2 per kilo if the airline chooses to do so.Return to top of page
+Any additional pieces can be left at your hotel in Quito or Guayaquil.Return to top of page

-The Galapagos Islands: are isolated so the climate is determined almost entirely by the ocean currents, which in turn are influenced by trade winds that push the currents.
+The Galapagos Islands are isolated so the climate is determined by the surrounding ocean currents and trade winds that push the currents.
 In general, December to May are the warmest months with temperatures of 80ºF to 90ºF (26ºC to 35ºC).
 June to November is cooler 70ºF to 80ºF (20ºC to 26ºC).